sevagh/freemusicdemixer.com/web/sheet-music.md

 ## Try It Today

-Whether you're composing, teaching, or arranging, our sheet music feature is here to simplify your workflow and bring your music to life.
-Start transforming your audio into sheet music today!
+Ready to create professional sheet music from your audio?
+Whether you're composing, teaching, or arranging, our sheet music feature simplifies your workflow.

+Start transforming your audio into printable sheet music today with our **free online sheet music generator**!

+{% include admonitions.html
+    type="tip"
+    title="Ready to try it?"
+    content="**Generate sheet music for free now online in our [demixer app](/#demixer-app)!**"
+%}

 ---